Poichè per mio destino.

 Not so my thoughts from communing with me.

-Analysis and Comments on CANZONE X
+Comments, Analysis, and Meaning on CANZONE X

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem CANZONE X here.